-Karakol is a city off the eastern shore of Lake Issyk Kul.
+Karakol is a city off the eastern shore of Lake Issyk-Kul.
 It’s the 4th largest city in Kyrgyzstan, so there are plenty of places to stay as well as lots of restaurants and shops.
-Some of the most popular places to visit in the city are the Holy Trinity Russian Orthodox church, a Dungan Mosque, built without the use of a single nail, as well as several museums and bazaars.
+Some of the most popular places to visit in the city are the The Russian Orthodox Holy Trinity Cathedral, Dungan Mosque, built without the use of a single nail, as well as several museums and bazaars.

 There are several villages with nice resorts around the lake.
 These villages don’t provide as much variety in the way of restaurants and shops as the larger cities, but they do provide a more down-to-earth experience of life in Kyrgyzstan and lots of good national cuisine.
 Villages offer a quieter, more peaceful environment for a vacation and allow travelers a chance to see more traditional Kyrgyz culture when they explore the area.
 Some villages scattered around the lake are: Sary-Oi, Kara-Oi, Bolon-Sogotu, Bolon-Dolonotu, Chok-Tal, Tamchy, Bostery, Tamga and Darkhan.